 I don’t want to bore you with my life story, but I had several years of stress that ended up manifesting themselves bodily in the form of nausea, rapid heart palpitations, erratic sleep and eating patterns, depression, permanent exhaustion, mood swings, memory loss, light hallucinations and very painful cramp-like symptoms in various body parts

 It was so bad for some time that I couldn’t lie on my back anymore and had to sleep while sitting.
 How do I know that it was stress that caused this?
 I am only guessing, but I got rid of the stress, and now the symptoms are gone as well.
 Symptoms that I had for years and that no doctor could explain.
-So maybe here are some hints you could surely also get from anyone else with a similar backstory:
+So maybe here are some hints you could probably also get from anyone else with a similar backstory:

 Continue reading “Some hints for coping with stress, by someone who has coped with stress”